 The first thing you need to find is the barrel.
 It’s worth checking sites such as eBay and CraigsList for sellers living close to you, as you may often pick up a barrel cheaply and collect it the same day.

-Scrap yards and recycling facilities may supply a suitable barrel, so phone around your area saves money because purchasing a new barrel may prove an expensive option.
+Scrap yards and recycling facilities may supply a suitable barrel, so a phone around your area saves money because purchasing a new barrel may prove an expensive option.

 Don’t buy a thin metal barrel because it won’t withstand the heat generated by your activities.
 Thin metal barrels may buckle and deteriorate quickly, so ensure you use a barrel made from thick, heat-resistant steel.